-We have developed a national maternal early warning system (MEWS) to help clinicians identify when a pregnant woman’s condition starts to get worse, so they can respond quickly.
+The Health Quality & Safety Commission has developed a national maternal early warning system (MEWS) to help clinicians identify when a pregnant or recently pregnant woman’s condition starts to get worse, so they can respond quickly.

-The maternity vital signs chart is based on the existing national vital signs chart, which the Commission is introducing to hospitals as part of its patient deterioration programme.
-It uses eight vital sign parameters to calculate a maternal early warning score.
+The maternity vital signs chart is based on the existing national adult vital signs chart, which the Commission has introduced to hospitals as part of its patient deterioration programme.
+It uses eight vital sign parameters specific to maternity to calculate a maternal early warning score.
 When the score is reached, it triggers a response based on the local escalation pathway, so the appropriate actions can be taken to manage the woman’s condition.

 A sector-wide workshop in December 2017 agreed a national MEWS was required and testing of the new system took place during 2018.
 The test sites were supported by the Commission’s national programme team, which is clinician-led and includes a maternity specialist, an obstetrician/gynaecologist and an anaesthetist.

 Following an evaluation by the programme team, the MMWG approved the national rollout of MEWS during 2019−20.
 A full compendium of tools and guidance is available to aid implementation in New Zealand hospitals.

 The majority of DHBs have implemented either in maternity or hospital wide.
 We anticipate that all DHBs will have implemented hospital-wide by early 2021.

 The Commission handed over MEWS to the Ministry of Health's maternity team for ongoing monitoring and sustainability.